ddotta/quartoify/README.md

 `quartify` is an R package that automatically converts R scripts into Quarto markdown documents (.qmd).

-The package facilitates the transformation of your R analyses into reproducible and well-structured Quarto documents, preserving the logical structure of your code through RStudio code sections.
+The package facilitates the transformation of your R analyses into reproducible and well-structured Quarto documents, preserving the logical structure of your code through [RStudio code sections](https://docs.posit.co/ide/user/ide/guide/code/code-sections.html).
 It recognizes the standard RStudio code section syntax (`####`, `====`, `----`) to create properly indented navigation structures.

-### Typical Use Case
+### Use Cases

 If you have a working R script that contains comments, you may want to generate a Quarto document from this script that will allow you to automatically produce displayable HTML documentation.
 This is particularly useful for:

-- **Sharing analyses**: Transform your working scripts into professional-looking reports without rewriting everything
 - **Documentation**: Automatically generate documentation from your commented code
-- **Reproducible research**: Create self-documenting analyses where code and explanations are seamlessly integrated
 - **Code review**: Present your code in a more readable format for stakeholders who prefer formatted documents over raw scripts

 ## Features